brymko/nvim-dap-ui/README.md

   sidebar = {
     open_on_start = true,
     elements = {
-      -- You can change the order of elements in the sidebar "scopes",
+      -- You can change the order of elements in the sidebar.
+      "scopes",
       "breakpoints",
       "stacks",
       "watches"
     },
     width = 40,
-    position = "left" -- Can be "left" or "right"
+    position = "left" -- Can be "left" or "right".
   },
   tray = {
     open_on_start = true,